ThanuK09/Python/README.md

 complex number-number followed by imaginary value

 String:
-a="My name is Sharmitha"
+a="My name is Thanmayee"
 print(a)
 Triple quote

-a="Sharmi"
+a="Thanma"
 print(a[3])

 for i in a:
 print(i)
-Output: S
+Output: T
 	H
 	A
-	R
+	N
 	M
-	I
+	A

 print(len(a))